IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 - vm_router_ip
 - vm_subnet

-Note if you do not have Network details from Skytap use the default values
+Note: if you do not have Network details from Skytap use the default values

 13. Test reservation

 14. Production rollout
-- Support request to template VM to production Infrastructure admin to template and provide env details
+- Send a Support request to template VM to production Infrastructure admin to template and provide env details